Forensic anthropologist’s examination of Brian Laundrie’s remains continue - latest

-Brian Laundrie – update: Police hold gun ‘in evidence’ as results of anthropologist exam coming within weeks
+Brian Laundrie – update: Police hold gun ‘in evidence’ as results of forensic exam of remains coming in weeks

 Follow the latest developments